Doriandarko/BabyAGIChatGPT/readme.md

-# BabyAGI ChatGPT Plugin
+# BabyAGI ChatGPT Plugin (plus search)

 This is a ChatGPT plugin based on the BabyAGI project by [@yoheinakajima].
 This plugin adapts the original BabyAGI code to work as a plugin using Quart, an asynchronous web framework.
+I also added search via Google API.

 ## Installation